Aliases for CST4 Gene

 GeneCards Summary for CST4 Gene

 CST4 (Cystatin S) is a Protein Coding gene.
-Diseases associated with CST4 include blepharitis and colorectal cancer.
+Diseases associated with CST4 include anisakiasis.
 Among its related pathways are Salivary secretion.
 GO annotations related to this gene include cysteine-type endopeptidase inhibitor activity.
 An important paralog of this gene is CST2.

 UniProtKB/Swiss-Prot for CST4 Gene